MMcClure11/sightings-client/NOTES.md

   - try adding rails_same_site_cookie gem, tested on Heroku site, and IT WORKS!
   - succesfully reverted code to use current_user for making a new sighting and a new comment
   - [X] Try reimplementing Before and After Auth for page redirects

+  GITHUB PULL REQUESTS
+  git push -u origin following-users this pushes to the remote branch